Suraj151/esp8266-framework/README.md

 For a development box on ESP32 none of that is needed: with `ENABLE_SERVER_TLS_CERT_GENERATION_AT_RUNTIME` the mDNS service mints one covering the address and `<hostname>.local` as soon as the station has an IP, and reissues it if either changes.

 **Is there a simulator?**
-The mock device lets the framework compile off-device for analysis; it does not simulate behaviour.
-Interactive testing means real hardware.
+The posix port runs the whole framework as a host process, so most behaviour can be exercised without a board — the feature suites drive it over a shell, ssh and the portal.
+What it cannot stand in for is timing, radio and flash wear, so anything that depends on those still needs real hardware.

 **How do I unit-test framework code?**
 `python3 tests/run_tests.py` — see [§17](#17-test-suite).
-The framework compiles against the mock device on host x86, so a unit test links the real source with no board attached.
+The framework compiles against the posix port on host x86, so a unit test links the real source with no board attached.

 **Where do I report issues?**
 GitHub: <https://github.com/Suraj151/pdi-framework>.